openbase/website/README.md

-# website
+# Openbase Website Repository
-The official openbase website used to present projects and community guidelines.
+The official openbase website repository used to present projects and community guidelines.